 In some places, yes.
 It all depends on the local laws and ordinances.
 You’ll need to research your county, city, and homeowners association’s fence height regulations.

-When to Hire a Landscaping Professional
+When to Hire a Pro for Help

 If you don’t have construction experience, you’re better off calling a professional landscaper to install fencing on your property.
 With professional installation, your fence will be more likely to stand up to severe weather and last a lot longer.
 The job is also more likely to come with a warranty.

 You’ll definitely want help from a professional if you’re installing a more complicated and expensive fence material such as composite, stone, or wrought iron.
 Since you’re already spending money on your new fence, you might as well spring for a pro landscaper to ensure your investment is as high-quality as possible.

 Whether you’re looking for a new feature to tie your landscape together or you want to make your home more secure, there’s a type of fence to suit your needs.
 With so many style options, you won’t have to count on your mischievous nephew and a bucket of whitewash to get the fence of your dreams.